babeanu-dorian/dynamic-bus-schedule-webservice/README.md

 map2.sql has more data than map1.sql, however map1.sql MUST be loaded if you want to run your tests locally.

 ### Node Servers : To start server after cloning
 Ensure the environment variables MY_SQL_USER and MY_SQL_PASS are set.
-They must match the onces you used when creating the database (2 and 3 on the list above).
+They must match the ones you used when creating the database (2 and 3 on the list above).
 You can set them with:

 export MY_SQL_USER=<2>

-export MY_SQL_PAS=<3>
+export MY_SQL_PASS=<3>

 sudo npm install